deedeeharris/Mask_RCNN/README.md

 # Mask_RCNN
-Mask_RCNN - run on image
+Mask_RCNN - an example how-to get a prediction from a pre-trained model.